alpertunga-bile/pixeldancer-opengl/README.md

 # PixelDancer-OpenGL

 PixelDancer is a project to create libraries for OpenGL, Vulkan and DirectX graphic programming api s.
 PixelDancer-OpenGL is a library for OpenGL graphic programming api.

+## Before Using

+You have to have this packages to be included

+- [ ] DearImGui (If you are going to use gui include it.
+This is optional.)
+- [x] Glad
+- [x] GLM
+- [x] GLFW
+- [x] assimp
+- [x] Stb-image

+DO NOT FORGET TO INCLUDE glad.c FILE TO YOUR PROJECT

 ## Usage of Examples